Frequently Asked Questions on Copyright

 Unlicensed websites.
 Some websites function without an online license but offer instructions to users as to permitted uses of the content.
 If there is no online license associated with the work, you should be guided by the instructions on the website.
 Copyright law applies directly to use of unlicensed works.
 Refer to Copyright Basics for further information.

 Legal and illegal websites.
 Often websites claim to permit uses of works they host but they do not have rights to offer the works to Internet users.
 Many websites host material illegally to make advertising revenue.
 They function like black markets.
-There is a lot of money to make and business is made out of exploiting honest creators and publishers.
+There is a lot of money to make out of exploiting honest creators and publishers.
 You need to exercise good judgment in distinguishing between works that have been posted to the internet legally and illegally.
 Please don’t use illegal sites.

 May an instructor require students to place their coursework (papers, assignments, projects) or theses on open access platforms for public display?